 In my field of medieval studies, open access has been a widely discussed issue for some time and there have been many pioneering developments in recent years:

-Punctum Books – co-founded by Professor Eileen Joy and Professor Nicola Masciandaro in 2011, punctum books is an open-access and print-on-demand independent publisher that encourages innovative projects that do not necessarily
+Punctum Books – co-founded by Professor Eileen Joy and Professor Nicola Masciandaro in 2011, punctum books is an open-access and print-on-demand independent publisher that encourages innovative projects that do not necessarily conform to scholarly conventions.

 The Open Access Companion to the Canterbury Tales – an exciting ongoing project edited by Professor Candace Barrington, Professor Brantley Bryant, Dr Richard H. Godden, Professor Daniel T. Kline, and Professor Myra Seaman that encourages interaction and participation from the readers.
 It also provides essays from an international team of scholars on the content and context of the Tales.